 The History of the Webster Technique

-In 2000, the International Chiropractic Pediatric Association (ICPA) created that Webster Technique Certification program and is presently incorporated the ICPA 180 Hour Certification program as part of the ICPA’s mandate on the post-graduate education of chiropractors on the chiropractic care of children, pregnant women and general family wellness care.
-Since its inception, thousands of chiropractors have been certified by the ICPA in the Webster Technique in addition to the countless other chiropractors familiar with the techniqe and who use it in their practice.
+In 2000, the International Chiropractic Pediatric Association (ICPA) created the Webster Technique Certification and incorporated it into the ICPA's Certification program.
+Since its inception, thousands of chiropractors have been certified by the ICPA in the Webster Technique.

-Since Dr. Larry Webster’s passing in 1997, inquiries on the development of the technique by Dr Webster has been a much sought after question.
-To provide an insight into the possible “how” and “why” of the development of the technique, the following is an excerpt of an interview of Pamela Webster Axtell, the daughter of Dr. Webster by Dr. Jeanne Ohm, DC, the instructor for the ICPA Webster Technique Certification and Executive Director of the ICPA.
+Since Dr. Larry Webster’s passing in 1997, inquiries on the development of the technique has been a much sought after question.
+To provide an insight into the possible “how” and “why” of the development of the technique, the following is an excerpt of an interview of Pamela Webster Axtell, the daughter of Dr. Webster by Dr. Jeanne Ohm the co-developer of the ICPA Certification program.
 The conversation took place on December 29, 2011.

-Dr. Larry Webster, founder of the ICPA , Logan practitioner, and Life College instructor developed the Webster technique in response to his daughter Lucinda giving birth to her daughter Shannon, on November 14th, 1976.
+Dr. Larry Webster, developed the Webster technique in response to his daughter Lucinda giving birth to her daughter Shannon, on November 14th, 1976.
 It was a long and difficult labor, the baby had turned breech and throughout the labor, as long as Lucinda was allowed, she hobbled out of her bed into another room in the hospital and met her father for an adjustment.
 At some point, the staff did not allow her to continue and the labor got even more arduous.

 After this personal experience with his daughter’s birth, Dr. Webster wanted to develop an adjustment “for laboring women to help with the ease of birth,” describes Pamela, Lucinda’s sister.

 Shortly after, Dr. Webster was caring for a family whose mother was pregnant and also presenting breech.
 He worked diligently with her developing this adjusting technique in hopes of an easier delivery than his daughter had.
-He saw her once per week for several weeks and her baby turned vertex in time for delivery.
-Dr. Webster began teaching other chiropractors this adjustment for safer, easier labors and these doctors reported that their patients’ babies were turning vertex as well.
-Thus the title: “Webster Breech Turning technique” later to be called the Webster In-Utero Constraint technique by Drs.
+He saw her once per week for several weeks and her baby turned vertex in time for delivery!
+Dr. Webster began teaching other chiropractors this adjustment for safer, easier labors and these doctors reported that their patients’ whose babies were breech also turned vertex.
+Thus the title: “Webster Breech Turning technique” later to be renamed the Webster In-Utero Constraint by Drs.
 Anrig and Forrester.

 The ICPA implemented the ICPA Webster Technique Certification program in 2000.
-Connie Webster, Dr. Webster’s widow and Executive Director of the ICPA and Dr. Ohm developed the Webster Certification Proficiency Class.
-The ICPA Webster Technique Certification was incorporated into what is now the ICPA 180 Hour Certification program.
-Both the terms “in-utero-constraint” and “breech” were eliminated from the language with the technique simply called, “The Webster Technique.”
-This was done to re-establish its original intent as a chiropractic adjustive technique.
-True to Dr. Webster’s original intent, the Webster Technique has always been taught in the ICPA 180 Hour Certification program as a specific and valuable adjusting technique to be used as a specific sacral analysis and diversified adjustment to be used throughout pregnancy to reduce the effects of sacral subluxation.
-In addition, the Webster technique has been taught as a specific sacral analysis and adjustment for all weight bearing individuals regardless of age or gender.
-This too, is in accordance with Dr. Webster’s original recommendations in his classes.
+Connie Webster, Dr. Webster’s widow then Executive Director of the ICPA and Dr. Ohm co-developed the Webster Certification Proficiency Class.
+The ICPA Webster Technique Certification was incorporated into what is now the ICPA 200 Hour Certification program.
+Both the terms “in-utero-constraint” and “breech” were eliminated from the language to be retermed as “The Webster Technique.”
+True to Dr. Webster’s original intent, the Webster Technique has always been taught in the ICPA 200 Hour Certification program as a sacral analysis and diversified adjusting technique to reduce the effects of sacral subluxation.
+Although origiginally developed to be used throughout pregancy for pelvic balance, Dr. Webster also presented this technique as ameans of assessing sacral subluxation in all weight bearing people.

 The current ICPA definition for the Webster Technique is as follows: